hide a term from the rewriter

 list of variables instead.
 Finally, it is allowed to use a value of

-.
-This means the same as a nil
+t for vars.
+This means the same as a nil value, except

 that the BDD algorithm is directed to fail unless it can guarantee